-I am a licensed psychologist in Portland, Oregon providing compassionate and supportive care to new parents as they transition to parenthood.
-I believe that becoming a parent can be one of the most humbling and challenging experiences a human can have.
-It can also be one of the most inspiring and transformative.
-My goal as a clinician with a passion for working with new parents is to cultivate self-compassion and confidence in your identity as a parent, and support you as you strengthen your ever-changing relationships -- with your child, your family members, and especially yourself.
-The focus of treatment may be on issues related to anxiety, depression, grief, loss, self-esteem, trauma and identity.
+I am a licensed psychologist in Portland, Oregon providing compassionate care to new parents as they transition to parenthood.
+Becoming a parent can be one of the most humbling and challenging experiences a human can have.
+It can also be one of the most transformative,.
+My role as a perinatal clinician is to support you in this transformation as you navigate your ever-changing relationships -- with your child, your family members, and especially yourself.
 I offer in person and virtual (telehealth, video) appointments and am committed to working with parents of diverse racial, cultural, sexual, and gender identities.
 I received my Masters in Psychology in Education from Teachers College, Columbia University in 2006 and my doctorate from California Professional School of Psychology in 2012.
 I completed my pre-doctoral internship at Cambridge Health Alliance, Harvard Medical School, and my post-doctoral residency at Reed College.
-I have engaged in a wide range of clinical experiences - including community mental health, inpatient psychiatry, college counseling, trauma, oncology, addiction, and chronic pain.
-My focus has come to rest in an area of passion for me: perinatal mental health, and working with new parents.